-Rebecca, Catherine, Ellen, Annie, Ana and Andy
+Andy, Rebecca, Catherine, Ellen, Annie, Ana, Alex and Sara (in training)

 The Development Lead manages and coordinates all service projects with the team.
 They support the Leadership Team in identifying gaps in the service and taking forward ideas to address these.
 The Development Lead is involved in evaluating the estate used and needed by PALMS ensuring this is fit for purpose.
 A large part of the Development Lead’s role involves collating, analysing and presenting a large volume of data for the service which is provided to the commissioning team.

 The Development Lead supports the Clinical team with coordinating initial assessment appointments, workshops, service days and team meetings.